elisebbv/hilton-theme/content/posts/2023-12-31-reading-round-up-Q4.md

 Book spines!
 I swear I meant BOOK spines!
 I get that I'm a fantasy author with a penchant for the darker tales (though you cannot accuse me of publishing any tragedies, those will never see beyond the deep, dark reaches of a digital filing cabinet).
 But come ON.

-It's September.
+It's December.
 The last time I updated anyone on my reading progress I had read 26 books in the first quarter of 2023.
 My dismal math skills aside, this was a shock to me.
-It is now the third quarter of 2023 and we are sitting pretty at ... 🥁 🥁 🥁 ...
-60! **THIS IS A PLACEHOLDER**
+It is now the final quarter of 2023 and we are sitting pretty at ... 🥁 🥁 🥁 ...
+87!
 This is quite the adjustment from my original January plan to read (***checks notes***) exactly ONE book per month.
 One.
 1. Uno.
 Un.
 Not two.
 Not three.
 Not zero.
 One.

 I believe this perfectly exemplifies my apalling habit of underestimating my capabilities for fear of overtaxing myself.
-Step two of this pattern would be to grossly overcompensate and try to read like 100 books by the end of the year, but I am breaking the cycle.
-I have set no goal for the rest of the year.
-Whether I finish forty more books before December 31st, 2023, or I don't touch a single spine (digital, physical, or otherwise), I am satisfied.
-I mean, can you blame me?
-Just look at some of these highlights.
+Step two of this pattern would be to grossly overcompensate and try to read like 100 books by the end of the year.
+That would mean 13 books in approximately 2 weeks.
+I give you permission to send me DMs and emails and messages about how that's not a fair expectation to put on myself, because I'm gonna need it.
+Help me break the cycle.
+I wasn't supposed to have any reading goals or expectations this year.
+Whether I finished forty more books before December 31st, 2023, or I didn't touch a single spine (digital, physical, or otherwise), I was supposed to be satisfied.

+And by rights, I _should_ be.
+I mean, _look_ at some of these highlights!

 <div class="gallery-box">
   <div class="gallery">